larmedina75/Vagrant-LEMP-phalconphp/README.md

 ## Customization

 You can adapt this configuration to create more VMs by example have phvm02, phvm0, etc. or have several projects.

-Just copy the text between `# start Project` and `# end Project`, change some values like "phalconphp" by your new project name and insert modified text after # end Project.
+Just copy the text between `# start Project` and `# end Project`, change some values like "phalconphp" by your new project name and insert modified text after `# end Project`.

+You may need to add some lines to the `/etc/hosts` file and include the mount command to Vagrantfile whit the new path.